deanblackborough/gm-platformer/README.md

 I'm only building the basics of each feature, if you decide to use this starter project you are probably going to need to tweak things here and there.

-Check out a game my Son is building using this starter kit [here](https://github.com/jackblackborough/platformer-starter) - it gives you and idea on how to use the Project - you should but your stuff in MyGame and extend the base objects and inherit the create step to make changes.
+Check out a game my Son is building using this starter kit [here](https://github.com/jackblackborough/platformer-starter) - it will gives you an idea on how to use the Project - you should put your stuff in a `MyGame` group and extend the base objects and inherit the create event to make changes to sprites.

-I've working on `showDebug` options.
-The intention is if you set it to true in the create event for an object useful values and information will display to help explain what is happening - this is very much to do/work in progress.

 ## Current Progress